VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

     # tags is an optional list of tags used to filter nodes for a given service.
     # Services must contain all tags in the list.
+    # Deprecated: use filter instead with ServiceTags selector.
     # tags: ["...", "..."]

     # node_meta is an optional node metadata key/value pairs to filter nodes for a given service.
+    # Deprecated: use filter instead with NodeMeta selector.
     # node_meta:
     #   "...": "..."